w3c/wai-std-gl-overview/index.ru.md

 permalink: /standards-guidelines/ru   # Add the language shortcode to the end; for example /standards-guidelines/fr
 feedbackmail: wai@w3.org

 footer: >   # Do not change these dates.
+Do translate the "Date", "Editor" and the dates themselves.
   <p><strong>Date:</strong> Updated 13 March 2019.</p>
   <p><strong>Editor:</strong> <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.</p>
   <p>Developed with input from the Education and Outreach Working Group (<a href="https://www.w3.org/WAI/EO/">EOWG</a>).</p>